kkschauhan/hack_reddit_lexus/README.md

 ```bash
 devvit deploy --subreddit <yourSubredditName>
 ```
 ### Verify Deployment
-Visit your subreddit and create a new post with your custom post type to see your Hangman game live on Reddit!

-### Verify Deployment

 Visit your **subreddit** and create a new post with your **custom post type** to see your Hangman game live on Reddit!